brufinus/fluffy-umbrella/proposal.md

 Mary Jane - Age: 30 Alive, Marital status: Married to Peter Piper, Birth Date: January 1, 1988

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+First we would be needing the data to make each Node.
+Every Node will have the person's basic details like name and date of birth.
+Then we will need the connections between every person to establish the relationships between each person.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.